joinself/developer-docs/content/mobile-sdk/attestation/_index.en.md

 {{% /tabs %}}

-### Subscribe to Fact Response
+### Subscribe to Attestation Responses
-Subscribing to a fact response
+Subscribing to a attestation responses

 {{% tabs groupId="language" %}}
     {{% tab "Kotlin" %}}